Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 Long-term Activity Ratios (Summary)

-The analysis of the quarterly financial data reveals distinct trends in the turnover ratios over the observed periods.
+The analysis of the quarterly financial ratios reveals several notable trends in the operational efficiency and asset utilization over the examined periods.

 - Net Fixed Asset Turnover